Why you should care

 1. Always learn on the job

-After innovating and expanding electronic trading across various regions and currencies, I ended up heading the FX Automated Trading Strategies team, and today I am managing director of Currencies and Emerging Markets, based in New York.
+After innovating and expanding electronic trading across various regions and currencies, I ended up heading the FX Automated Trading Strategies team.
+Today, I am Managing Director of Currencies and Emerging Markets, based in New York.
 JPMorgan Chase now ranks in the top tier of the foreign exchange industry, most of which is transacted by electronic trading these days.

-Of course, you may not be able to create mobility opportunities like this whenever you want.
-But they do come along quite often, and, in my experience, a track record of flexibility will make you most prepared to meet them.
+Of course, you may not be able to create mobility opportunities like this whenever you want, but they do come along quite often.
+In my experience, a track record of flexibility will make you most prepared to meet them.

 Cultivating a personal brand through your performance and relationships will help you be seen as the “energetic can-do” individual when future opportunities arise.

 Sure, shifting toward something new will always be challenging.
-When I took on my current role, the world suddenly became much larger, not only because the team I’m responsible for spans Singapore, Hong Kong, London and New York, but because I had to transition quickly from focusing on the specifics of developing a trading strategy with analytics and technology to understanding how the business fits into JPMorgan Chase as a whole.
+When I began my current role, the world suddenly became much larger.
+This was not only because the team I’m responsible for spans Singapore, Hong Kong, London and New York, but also because I had to quickly transition from focusing on the specifics of developing a trading strategy with analytics and technology to understanding how the business fits into JPMorgan Chase as a whole.

 Perhaps most importantly, I’ve learned that the value of collective effort can be incredible if we encourage diverse perspectives.
 The diversity of knowledge, experience and culture that I encounter in interactions with my global colleagues is invaluable.

 Progressing and learning, then, is not something you do alone.
 To really succeed, it’s teamwork that makes the difference.

 3. Develop a thirst for knowledge